Themefic-Team/instantio/readme.txt

 <strong>Privacy Policy : </strong>

-This plugin doesn’t collect/store any user-related information.
+Instantio uses <a href="https://appsero.com/">Appsero</a> SDK to collect some telemetry data upon user’s confirmation.
+This helps us to troubleshoot problems faster & make product improvements.

+Appsero SDK does not gather any data by default.
+The SDK only starts gathering basic telemetry data when a user allows it via the admin notice.
+We collect the data to ensure great user experience for all our users.

+Integrating Appsero SDK DOES NOT IMMEDIATELY start gathering data, without confirmation from users in any case.

 <strong>Our Other Plugins</strong>

-* <a href="https://wordpress.org/plugins/tourfic/" target="_blank">Tourfic – Travel Booking Solution for WooCommerce</a>
+* <a href="https://wordpress.org/plugins/tourfic/" target="_blank">Tourfic â€“ Travel Booking Solution for WooCommerce</a>
 * <a href="https://wordpress.org/plugins/before-after-for-woocommerce/">Before After Slider for WooCommerce - eBEAF</a>
 * <a href="https://wordpress.org/plugins/ultimate-addons-for-contact-form-7/">Ultimate Addons For Contact Form 7</a>
 * <a href="https://wordpress.org/plugins/beaf-before-and-after-gallery/" target="_blank">Ultimate Before After Image Slider & Gallery - BEAF</a>